Frequently Asked Questions

 Are there any discounts for groups?

-Groups of 15 or more receive a $5 per person discount.
+YES!
+Groups of 20 or more receive a $5 per person discount.
 Call us ahead of time to arrange special discounts for large groups (churches, scouts, schools, corporate, etc.).
+Important: you must have 20 or more people using Zen Tubing equipment and you must use one form of payment for the entire group (cash, credit cards, farm animals, etc.)

 What if I want to bring my own tube?

 Absolutely!
-We’ll shuttle you and your tube for $10 per person.
-We’ll even inflate it for you if needed.
+We’ll shuttle you and your tube for $20 per person.
+We’ll even inflate it for you- Just make sure your tubes are out of any packaging and completely deflated (no pool toys, please).

 Can I bring my dog?